 UCF offers and encourages members of the campus community to utilize the SafeWalk digital escort tool.
 It can be accessed through the UCF Mobile App available in the Apple and Android app stores, with more information available at https://ucfmobile.ucf.edu/.
-Those who prefer an in-person safety escort, can call the UCF Police Department at 407-823-2424 to request a walking escort from a police representative when you are on the Main Campus, UCF Downtown, UCF College of Medicine or the UCF Rosen College of Hospitality Management.
+At any time during the day, night, or weekend, students, faculty and staff members, and visitors may contact the Campus Security for a safe passage to their vehicles.
+Please call 321-403-5907 and a Campus Security Officer will respond to assist you.